 The research subsidiary was divested and established as an independent non-profit organization, The Monroe Institute®, later in 1985.
 Interstate Industries, Inc. remains a privately-held company, now doing business as Monroe Products®.

-Robert Monroe’s contributions as the guiding personality behind the entire program of development have been supported for more than 50 years by many specialists who continue their participation to this day.
-His daughter, Laurie Monroe, continued her father’s work extending the frontiers of knowledge about consciousness and the mind’s unlimited potential until her death in 2006.
-Teresa West, with 23 years of service, successfully implemented Monroe’s vision to expand the Hemi-Sync® line of products and its benefits into markets worldwide until her death in 2011.
-Monroe Products continues its mission under the direction of A. J. Honeycutt (Monroe’s stepson) and Maria Monroe Whitehead (Monroe’s daughter).
+Robert Monroe’s contributions as the guiding force behind the entire program of development have been supported for more than 50 years by many specialists who continue their participation to this day.
+Hemi-Sync® continues its mission under the direction of its President, A. J. Honeycutt (Monroe’s stepson), and Garrett Stevens, the Company’s Chairman.